Explore Top Online LPN to BSN Bridge Programs

 What’s more, many schools have LPN to BSN programs designed specifically for experienced LPNs.
 These programs build on their LPN experience and focus only on the elements they need to prepare for and pass the NCLEX-RN.
 Online LPN to BSN programs can make career growth even more convenient for LPNs.
 The online format is often asynchronous, which means students can finish their coursework whenever and wherever they see fit.
 There may be some real-time elements, as well, although many programs and courses keep student needs first.

 Ready to explore an online LPN to BSN program?
-Review EduMed’s top schools for LPN to BSN degrees online in 2024.
+Review which schools we named the best for this school year.

 For LPNs looking to move up, it can be hard to find the time for education.
 Going to school while working requires dedication from the student, and flexibility from the program.
 To help, more and more schools are beginning to offer LPN to BSN bridge programs with online components.
 These opportunities allow you to take advantage of online learning for the academic portions, and schedule the hands-on elements on campus or a nearby third-party site.
 But which online LPN to BSN programs stand out?